-1) Authorisation: examines the eligibility to provide mobile money services, including: licensing criteria, international money transfers; the relevant authorisation instruments such as legislation, regulation, guidelines and circulars; and the proportionality of capital requirements.

-2) Consumer Protection: examines the general consumer redress and disclosure mechanisms and the provisions for safeguarding of customer funds, including measures to protect customer funds in the event of bank failure.

-3) Know-Your-Customer (KYC): examines the permitted identification requirements, the proportionality of KYC requirements, and the guidance provided by regulators on ID requirements.

-4) Agent Networks: examines the eligibility criteria for agents, their authorisation requirements, agent permitted activities and agent liability.

-5) Transaction Limits: examines the proportionality of account balance and transaction limits (entry level and ceiling).

-6) Investment and Infrastructure Environment: examines the external factors that are likely to affect the regulatory environment such as: affordability; ID verification infrastructure, interoperability infrastructure, provisions on the utilisation of interest income and national financial inclusion policies.
+- 1) Authorisation: examines the eligibility to provide mobile money services, including: licensing criteria, international money transfers; the relevant authorisation instruments such as legislation, regulation, guidelines and circulars; and the proportionality of capital requirements. - 2) Consumer Protection: examines the general consumer redress and disclosure mechanisms and the provisions for safeguarding of customer funds, including measures to protect customer funds in the event of bank failure. - 3) Know-Your-Customer (KYC): examines the permitted identification requirements, the proportionality of KYC requirements, and the guidance provided by regulators on ID requirements. - 4) Agent networks: examines the eligibility criteria for agents, their authorisation requirements, agent permitted activities and agent liability. - 5) Transaction Limits: examines the proportionality of account balance and transaction limits (entry level and ceiling). - 6) Investment and Infrastructure Environment: examines the external factors that are likely to affect the regulatory environment such as: affordability; ID verification infrastructure, interoperability infrastructure, provisions on the utilisation of interest income; national financial inclusion policies; data sovereignty, and; policies promoting financial inclusion for women.